Genesis G70 Review

 By Alexi Falson on 27 Sep 2021

-image for Review - Genesis G70 The G70 is an extremely interesting car from a brand that has been consistently picking up momentum in recent years, Hyundai’s luxury sub-brand, Genesis.
+image for Genesis G70 Review The G70 is an extremely interesting car from a brand that has been consistently picking up momentum in recent years, Hyundai’s luxury sub-brand, Genesis.
 The G70 has a particularly tough task, going up against the likes of the Mercedes C-Class, BMW 3 Series, Audi A4 and the Lexus IS in the small luxury sedan market.

 With the latest G70, Genesis has created a car that, on paper at least, not only matches its competitors, it outpaces them in certain areas while somehow undercutting them on price.
 So, what’s the catch, then?